Skip to Content

 Persian lime painted in 1909 by Elsie Lower.

 The Persian lime is the most widely grown and popular variety of limes.
-The fruit turns yellow as it ripens, but it is often sold while still green.
+The fruit turns yellow as it ripens but is often sold while still green.

 12 Schang Pomelo – Vintage Fruit Print